 Global inflationary pressures will only push prices up over the long term.
 For anyone with patience and a long-term investment horizon, Phuket will provide significant capital gains in the years ahead.

 Let us be very clear: there will be bumps in the road because there always are.
 Real Estate is cyclical, and part of that cycle is a period of stagnating or even falling prices.
+Buyers need to accept that there are key factors that drive real estate no matter where you are in the world.
 Investors and home owners who are not prepared for this should think twice about investing into the Phuket property sector.

 Phuket is becoming one of the world’s most desirable and sought after property sectors.
 The island continues to impress with its ability to change and adapt, offering more and more to new residents.